 Two in three car seats are not being used properly.
 Council runs free inspections with authorised restraint fitters where residents can have their child car seats, harnesses and booster seats checked for safety and fit.
 Bookings are essential for these events.

 For bookings and all enquiries, please call Council's Road Safety Officers on 87117434 or 87117780.

-The next free safety check will be on Friday 26th of October, 2018 and Liverpool Catholic Club.
+The next free safety check will be on Friday 8 February 2019 at Liverpool Catholic Club.